-Do you think artificial intelligence – having computers and algorithms offer advice in bail and sentencing decisions – holds promise for eliminating bias from those decisions?
+Do you think using artificial intelligence in court – having computers and algorithms offer advice in bail and sentencing decisions, for instance – holds promise for eliminating bias from those decisions?

 If you’re doubtful, you’re with the clear majority, 65 percent, of the 369 judges who participated in our Question of the Month emailed survey for January.

 The consensus among the majority seemed to be that AI could be a useful tool for combatting bias, but it should never completely replace a judge’s discretion.

 “Human intelligence has been underrated,” wrote one judge anonymously, as was most often with the 162 judges who left comments.
 The judge said it “requires more than an educated guess from a computer” to know, for instance, whether a defendant has a drug or alcohol addiction and if that person is truly engaged in treatment.

 But another judge saw some promise for AI as a reminder or trigger to be on alert for bias.

 “AI could inform the judge’s decision by suggesting average or probable outcomes based on historical evidence,” the judge wrote.
 “It should not replace the judge’s decision but might make one stop and think to reduce the impact of potential unconscious bias.”

 Some judges raised the concern that an AI system could itself have biases built in because of the implicit biases of its programmers.

 “Many of the programs contain a bias due to past decisions,” wrote John Johnson, a property tax judge in the United Kingdom.
 “This leads low-income defendants and people of color to be overrepresented in past arrests and criminal history given the reality of past justice system practice.”

 Judges also raised these concerns: